mmistakes/jekyll-theme-skinny-bones/getting-started/index.md

 #### Site URL

 Used to generate absolute URLs in `sitemap.xml`, `atom.xml`, and for generating canonical URLs in `<head>`.
-When developing locally either comment this out or use something like `http://localhost:4000` so all assets load properly.
+When developing locally either comment this out or use something like `http://localhost:4000` so all assets load properly. *Don't include a trailing `/`*.
+[Protocol-relative URLs](http://www.paulirish.com/2010/the-protocol-relative-url/) are a nice option but there are a few caveats[^protocol].

 Examples: